dburles/meteor-eslint/README.md

 # Meteor Eslint

 The pluggable linting utility for JavaScript and JSX.
-Adapted from the core jshint package.
+Package source adapted from the Meteor jshint package.

 ## Installation